STANDARD TERMS AND CONDITIONS FOR RESIDENTIAL ELECTRICITY CONTRACT

 17. PRIVACY POLICY

-We will comply with all relevant legislation in relation to your personal data including compliance with the Personal Data Protection Act 2012.
+We will comply with all relevant legislation in relation to your personal data, including compliance with the Personal Data Protection Act 2012.
 You can find a summary of our personal data protection policy on our website.
 If you have any questions, you can contact our Personal Data Protection Officer, whose contact details are also available on our website.

 In addition to the permitted uses and disclosures expressly set out in our website, we will also use and disclose your personal information as permitted or required under Clause 5.3 and/or 21.